avwsolutions/DVT-Elastic-Introduction/introduction.md

 <img src="https://raw.githubusercontent.com/avwsolutions/DVT-Elastic-Introduction/master/content/elastic_stack.png" alt="Elastic stack">

-- Elasticsearch
+- Elasticsearch ; is our lucene search enabled document store, for indexing and analysing our data.
-- Logstash
+- Logstash ; is our swiss knife for advanced indexing to Elasticsearch and complex ingesting of data sources like data queues.
-- Kibana
+- Kibana ; is the key user interface component, which brings data & visualisations together on one or more beautiful dashboards.
-- Beats
+- Beats ; is the family name for many lightweight data shippers like MetricBeat, FileBeat, WinlogBeat, PacketBeat and HeartBeat.
+For diehards we have LibBeat to brew your own GoLang.
-- Optional X-Pack
+- Optional X-Pack ; Adds amazing features like Security, Monitoring, Reporting, Graph or even Machine Learning capabilities.
-- Optional Elastic Cloud
+- Optional Elastic Cloud ; This is the hosted variant for currently Elasticsearch and Kibana.
+New release will include Logstash.